Branding Mistakes That Lead to Legal IP Trouble When Trying To Get A Trademark

 Using the ® symbol before your trademark is officially registered with the USPTO is a common legal misstep.
 The ® symbol indicates a federally registered trademark and gives you specific legal protections.

 Similarly, using TM without proper use or registration can also mislead others about your rights.
+Both misuses reflect poorly on your brand’s professionalism and may invite unnecessary scrutiny.

 8. Failing to Register Internationally for Global Brands